 - I Gave My Word: She told Melissa she'd dye her hair if she lost to someone who couldn't tell the difference between kung-fu and judo.
 The next time Mel sees her, following her loss, Rain's hair is dyed black.

 - Love Makes You Stupid: His absurd plan to win Skye's affections aside, he is also stupid enough to free her even after it is clear that she has fallen into evil.
 The outcome is predictable.

 - The Mole: Subverted when Jacqui walks in on him, in the school's showers, where he explained that he wasn't a spy.
 It was simply a means of getting closer to Skye.
-But it's played straight in chapter 16, where he uses his shapeshifting ability to switch places with Skye, after she's captured by the Ninja Club.

 - Multicolored Hair: It's hard to see since the strip is done in black and white, but since she's an expy of Rainbow Dash, this one's a given.
 Though she dyes her hair black after losing to Melissa.